 Three Great Online Tools for Colors

-There are two great online tools to first find your neutral color combination scheme, and then also translate this into actual paint colors.
+There are two great online tools to find your neutral color combination scheme and then also translate this into actual paint colors.

-From the first tool which is Adobe Color, you can copy the hex color code and then use it for the web.
+You can copy the hex color code from the first tool, Adobe Color, and then use it for the web.

 But again, you will need to translate it into another color code to be able to use it as paint for a house.

-Hex colors are mostly suitable for the web or web design.
+Hex colors are most suitable for web or web design.